-To derive FRCC, current conditions are compared to an estimate of the historical range that existed prior to substantial settlement by Euro-Americans.
-The current condition's departure from the historical baseline serves as a proxy to likely ecosystem effects.
-When applying the condition class concept, it is assumed that historical fire regimes represent the conditions under which the ecosystem components within fire-adapted ecosystems evolved and have been maintained over time.
-Thus, if it is projected that fire intervals and/or fire severity have changed from historical conditions, one expects that fire size, intensity, and burn patterns will likewise be altered if a fire occurs.
-Furthermore, it is assumed that if these basic fire characteristics have changed, it is likely that there would be subsequent effects to those ecosystem components that had adapted to the historical fire regimes.
-As used here, the potential of ecosystem effects reflect the probability that key ecosystem components would be lost if a fire occurred within the study area.
-Key ecosystem components can be represented by virtually any attribute of an ecosystem (for example, soil productivity, water quality, floral and faunal species, large-diameter trees, snags, etc.).10
+Deriving fire-regime condition class entails comparing current conditions to some estimate of the historical range that existed prior to substantial settlement by Euro-Americans.
+The departure of the current condition from the historical baseline serves as a proxy to likely ecosystem effects.
+In applying the condition class concept, it is assumed that historical fire regimes represent the conditions under which the ecosystem components within fire-adapted ecosystems evolved and have been maintained over time.
+Thus, if it is projected that fire intervals and/or fire severity have changed from the historical conditions, then one would expect fire size, intensity, and burn patterns to be subsequently altered if a fire occurred.
+Furthermore, it is assumed that if these basic fire characteristics have changed, then it is likely that there would be subsequent effects to those ecosystem components that had adapted to the historical fire regimes.
+As used here, the potential of ecosystem effects reflect the probability that key ecosystem components may be lost should a fire occur within the study area.
+Furthermore, a key ecosystem component can represent virtually any attribute of an ecosystem (for example, soil productivity, water quality, floral and faunal species, large-diameter trees, snags, etc.).10